valerii-tsvietkov/ansible-shortcuts/documentation/intro/README.md

 Gitlab has own [CI/CD and runners concepts](https://docs.gitlab.com/ee/ci/quick_start/).
 This Runner can reside among managed host periodically watching for repository changes.
 One option is to put Docker container with Ansible to run deployment Job and integration tests Job.

 *Example pipeline:*
-* Local tests with Docker containers
+* Local tests with Docker containers (Smoke and Unit Tests)
 * Provision Test environment (Cloudformation, Heat or Terraform)
 * Deploy (Ansible)
-* Integration Tests (Ansible)
+* Integration Regresion UI Tests (Ansible as a launcher)
-* Deprovision Test environment (Cloudformation, Heat or Terraform)
+* Deprovision Test environment (Cloudformation, Heat or Terraform) *Optional*
 * Deploy to Production (Ansible)